 Article I, Section 3 of the Constitution specifies that The Vice President is the President of the Senate.
 The Vice President has no vote unless to break a tie in some matter before the Senate.

 Therefore, if the election leads to a 50-50 party split in the Senate, the Vice-President's vote will give the majority to his or her party.

-Republicans currently control 45 Senate seats, Democrats 53, with 2 independents caucusing as Democrats.
-Since Democratic Vice-President Joe Biden will break any ties, Republicans must gain at least 6 seats, for a minimum of 51 total, to take control of the Senate next January.
+Currently, the U.S Senate is controlled by the Republicans.
+They have 54 Senate seats, Democrats 44, with 2 independents caucusing as Democrats (effectively giving them 46 seats).
+In 2016, 34 Senate seats are up for election, 10 held by Democrats, 24 by Republicans.
+Since Democratic Vice-President Joe Biden will break any ties, Democrats must gain at least 4 seats, for a minimum of 50 total, to take control in early January, 2017.

 Content Display IssuesA few people have reported problems viewing certain 270toWin election maps and/or polls.
 If you have an Ad Blocker in place, please disable it.
 Separately, you may not be able to view our maps in the new IE10 browser due to some changes Microsoft has made regarding the display of Flash content.
 This issue will not be fixed prior to the election, so you may want to visit 270toWin using a different web browser.
 Sorry for any inconvenience.